 Georgian Sash Window Mirror

-This Georgian Sash Window Mirror is the perfect window turned mirror for the antique lover.
+This Georgian Sash Window Mirror is the perfect window turned mirror for the antique lover and fits in well with Georgian interior design schemes.
 A big trend these days is to take an antique window pane and replace where there once was glass – with mirrors.
 And of course, placing it indoors.
 This is a classic distressed wooden border design.
 And can hang perfectly both as a horizontal mirror and a vertical mirror.

 Georgian Style Oval Swing Mirror